mtyhon/modelflows/README.md

 #### Accessing samples

 `samples` provides a $N \times D + 1$ vector, where $N$ is the number of samples drawn from Sampling/Importance Resampling in the process of achieving `num_posterior_samples`.
-The last column represents sample likelihoods, while the first $D$ dimensions corresponds to posterior samples. `Emulator.labels` provides the identity of each column,
+The last column represents sample likelihoods, while the first $D$ dimensions corresponds to posterior samples. `Emulator.labels` provides the identity of each column.

 #### Supported observables for the `asfgrid` grid